 Map Blocks can only display one location pin.
 To create maps for multiple locations, add multiple Map Blocks to a page.

 Alternatively, you can embed a Google Map on your site using a Code Block.
-Third-party customizations like this fall outside the scope of our support.
+Code-based customizations like this fall outside the scope of our support.
 For more help, visit Google's documentation.

 Preview how your map looks on smartphones and tablets with Device View.